509dave16/henri-social-app/README.md

 - You can access the demo app from the Expo Client you have installed on your phone by following this url: https://expo.io/@509dave16/HenriSocial
 - Or by installing this [Android APK](https://drive.google.com/file/d/1pqYshWv64CtEyug1DgqfGhi6iGSa7rRZ/view?usp=sharing) that's hosted on Google Drive

+# Local Environment Instructions
+- Install nvm in order to use Node 12.13.1: https://github.com/nvm-sh/nvm#installing-and-updating
+- `nvm install v12.13.1`
+- `nvm use v12.13.1`
+- `git clone git@github.com:509dave16/henri-social-app.git`
+- `cd henri-social-app`
+- `npm i`
+- `expo start`
+- Then either press `i` or `a` to open the app in an iOS Simulator or Android Emulator respectively.
+In addition, you can also access the local app from your iOS or Android device if you have the Expo Client installed.
+Just view the QR code in the terminal using your iOS device's camera app.
+Or by pressing `Scan QR Code` on the **Projects** tab of the Expo Client on Android.

 # Additional Packages Used
 - **"@expo/react-native-action-sheet": "^3.8.0"** - Used in conjunction with Post header "more" icon for deleting a Post.
 - **"@kenetto/react-native-action-button": "^2.8.8"** - Used as a FAB on Feed screen for triggering navigation to New Post Modal.